-- Compliance with legal retention requirements and the establishment of administrative, fiscal, and historical retention requirements.
-Maintaining records in accordance with archdiocesan policy and State and Federal laws is necessary to ensure compliance with legal requirements.
-When one does not adhere to such legal requirements, the archdiocese is taking an unnecessary legal risk as well as assuming unnecessary operating costs. - Increased efficiency in retrieval of information.
-Effectively managing records allows for a quicker and more efficient access of records and information.
-Less time is spent searching for and identifying information, thus increasing productivity and the ability to locate and utilize important information. - Space Savings.
-An organization will recognize immediate savings in terms of space when records are managed efficiently.
+- Compliance with legal retention requirements and the establishment of administrative, fiscal, and historical retention requirements Maintaining records in accordance with Archdiocesan Policy, State and Federal Laws is necessary to ensure compliance with legal requirements.
+When one does not adhere to such legal requirements, the Archdiocese is taking an unnecessary legal risk as well as assuming unnecessary operating costs. - Increased efficiency in retrieval of information Effectively managing records allows accessing records and information quicker and more efficiently.
+Less time is spent searching for and identifying information, thus increasing productivity and the ability to locate and utilize important information. - Space Savings An organization will recognize immediate savings in terms of space when records are managed efficiently.
 By destroying records when they have met retention or transferring permanent records to the archives, the space occupied by records will be reduced dramatically.
-This is also true for electronic records, because electronic storage comes at a cost as well. - Control over creation of new records.
-Clearly understanding record retention policies and retention guidelines will assist in the creation of new records.
-Records management can help to reduce the creation of unnecessary reports, documents and copies, and at the same time improve the effectiveness of those records that are created. - Identification of enduring (historical) records.
-Managing records well allows for the identification and protection of records with enduring (historical) value.
+This is also true for electronic records, because electronic storage comes at a cost as well. - Control over creation of new records Clearly understanding record retention policies and retention guidelines will assist in the creation of new records.
+Records management can help to reduce the creation of unnecessary reports, documents, and copies, and at the same time improve the effectiveness of those records that are created. - Identification of enduring (historical) records Managing records well allows for the identification and protection of records with enduring (historical) value.

-A. Records and Litigation
+a.
+Records and Litigation